Chapter

 What does John 5:6 mean?

-The question Jesus asks is interesting.
-Depending on how one interprets the crippled man, these words take on different tones.
+Depending on how one interprets the crippled man, Jesus' words take on different tones.
 Is Jesus asking for confirmation: "Would you like me to make you well?"
-Or, is He challenging the man's apathy and indifference: "Do you even want to be healed?"
-The man's response in verse 7, interestingly, is not a "yes."
+Or is He challenging the man's apathy and indifference: "Do you even want to be healed?"
+The man's response (John 5:7), interestingly, is not a "yes."
 Rather, it's a shift of blame onto others.
 The man will do the same when confronted about carrying his mat on a Sabbath day (John 5:11).

-This raises the question of whether the man has simply given up hope, or if he's actually not particularly interested in getting well.
-Human beings have a habit, at times, of rejecting solutions to our problems, because we like using them for leverage.
-Having a "woe is me" story to trump other concerns is, unfortunately, a temptation we are all subject to.
+This raises the question of whether the man has simply given up hope.
+Or perhaps he's not particularly interested in getting well.
+Human beings have a habit of rejecting solutions to our problems when the problem gives us leverage.
+Having a "woe is me" story to trump other concerns is a common temptation.
 Sadly, we can act the same way towards our sins, preferring the pity of others over doing the right thing.

 Whether or not the man at the pool was in such a mental state, we can't really say.
 We can be sure he was not looking for healing when Jesus found him.
-This tells us quite a bit about God's sovereign (absolute and independent) will.
+This tells us something about God's sovereign will.

 Expand